shader-slang/spec/declarations.md

         \SynRef{Identifier} \SynRef{InitialValueClause}\SynOpt
 \end{Syntax}

-The possible values of an \kw{enum} type are determined by the \SpecDef{case declarations} in its body.
+The possible values of an \code{enum} type are determined by the <dfn>case declarations</dfn> in its body.
-An \kw{enum} type has one case for each case declaration in its body.
+An \code{enum} type has one case for each case declaration in its body.

-The case declarations in a modern \kw{enum} declaration are declared using the \kw{case} keyword.
+The case declarations in a modern \code{enum} declaration are declared using the \code{case} keyword.
-The case declarations in a traditional \kw{enum} body are \SpecDef{traditional case declarations}.
+The case declarations in a traditional \code{enum} body are <dfn>traditional case declarations</dfn>.

-Each case of a traditional \kw{enum} declaration has an \SpecDef{underlying value}, that is a value of the underlying type of that \kw{enum} declaration.
+Each case of a traditional \code{enum} declaration has an <dfn>underlying value</dfn>, that is a value of the underlying type of that \code{enum} declaration.
-When a traditional case declaration includes an initial-value expression, its underlying value is the result of evaluating that expression, with the underlying type of the \kw{enum} declaration as the expected type.
+When a traditional case declaration includes an initial-value expression, its underlying value is the result of evaluating that expression, with the underlying type of the \code{enum} declaration as the expected type.
 The underlying value of a traditional case declaration must be an compile-time-constant integer value.
 If a traditional case declaration does not have an initial-value expression, then its underlying value is one greater than the underlying value of the preceding case declaration, or zero if there is no preceding case declaration.